williamcaban/openshift-container-name-demo/README.md

 The values are displayed as the application version value and a text message.

-Accessing the basic funcitonalities of the app:
+Using the basic funcitonalities of the demo app:

 | ROUTE PATH 	|                                     FUNCTIONALITY                                    	|                                USE CASES                                	|
 |:----------:	|:------------------------------------------------------------------------------------:	|:-----------------------------------------------------------------------:	|